-☐ All guests/visitors s must have a valid stude nt ID (or state issued I D).
-Visitors with out ID will not b e permitted to visit.
+There will be no more than two (2) visitors/guests permitted in the building per resident at a time.
+All guests/visitors must have a valid student ID (or state issued ID).
+Visitors without ID will not be permitted to visit.

-□ Residents are responsible for making sure guests/visitors are properly registered by stopping at front desk to sign in AND out.
+Residents are responsible for making sure guests/visitors are properly registered by stopping at front desk to sign in AND out.
 Guests/visitors must sign out each and every time they are leaving the building.
-Residents are
+Residents are responsible for their guest/visitors, if guest are not complying with rules they will be asked to leave and resident will face penalties.